-In the Nigerian context, Bukar (2022) examined the impact of project risk analysis on project cost performance in the building construction industry in Abuja in Nigeria.
+Bukar (2022) examined the impact of project risk analysis on project cost performance in the building construction industry in Abuja in Nigeria.
 The researcher adopted the descriptive research design.
-The data was analyzed using the content analysis approach.
-The study revealed that project risk analysis positively and significantly influences project performance in the building construction industry.
+The results that project risk analysis positively and significantly influences project performance in the building construction industry.